 • What are they looking for?
 Ask them why they responded to your ad.
 (LISTEN CLOSELY)

 In 45 seconds or less, capsulize your business and explain it would be unfair to them and to you to attempt to explain an opportunity of this magnitude over the telephone.
 Set up a time in a professional environment for an initial meeting.

 Before you decide to put your time and energy into this form of lead-generation, review these procedures.
-Classified advertising means you have strangers calling strangers.
-For this to ever culminate in profits for you, many things must happen right, and you must have mastered the art of telephone techniques.
+Classified advertising in local papers or online postings means you have strangers calling strangers.
+For this to ever culminate in profits for you, many things must happen right, and you must have mastered the art of communication techniques.
 The correct steps must be taken and friendships must be developed.
 Use professional conduct and utilize your time wisely.

-TRADESHOW TIPS: The major mistake many Distributors make when operating a booth at tradeshows, home shows, business fairs, mall displays, etc., is to attempt to fully explain and sell the products from the booth.
+TRADESHOW TIPS: The major mistake many UnFranchise Owners make when operating a booth at tradeshows, home shows, business fairs, mall displays, etc., is to attempt to fully explain and sell the products from the booth.